In addition to exercising, eating right and getting medical and emotional support, here are some things to keep in mind.

 Hepatitis C can make it harder for your liver to do its main job: break down and filter out substances from your bloodstream.
 As a result, medications, herbs, drugs, and alcohol may stay in your system longer, and have a more powerful effect.
 Some substances pose the risk of serious liver damage.

-Common painkillers and cold remedies with aspirin and acetaminophen can be toxic to people with damaged livers, especially if you take them with alcohol or in greater than recommended doses.
+Common painkillers and cold remedies with and acetaminophen can be toxic to people with damaged livers, especially if you take them with alcohol or in greater than recommended doses.
 Be careful with herbal remedies, too.
 They can be powerful medicine, and some of them can do real harm.

 Don't assume that over-the-counter medications are safe, either.
 Never take any drugs, supplements or alternative medicines before talking to your doctor.